Places

 - Adds spa/jjimjilbang rest time, mountain hike, and multiple donor appreciation events.

-- Allows a rest morning, storytelling nights, and strategic planning with Korean partners.
+- Leaves room for a rest morning, storytelling nights, and strategic planning with Korean partners.

 Best Time to Go

-- Spring (March–May) brings cherry blossoms, mild temps, and comfortable touring.
+- Spring (March–May) brings cherry blossoms, mild temperatures, and comfortable touring conditions.

-- Autumn (September–November) features crisp air and foliage; ideal for DMZ visits and coastal retreats.
+- Autumn (September–November) has crisp air and foliage, which works especially well for DMZ visits and coastal retreats.

-- Summer (June–August) is hot/humid with monsoon rains; we schedule indoor afternoons and evening forums.
+- Summer (June–August) is hot and humid with monsoon risk; we schedule indoor afternoons and weather-flexible evening programs.

-- Winter (Dec–Feb) is cold with potential snow; good for Advent tours and indoor conferences.
+- Winter (Dec–Feb) is cold with possible snow; it works well for Advent tours and indoor conference formats.

 Group Logistics